Reconstructing past climates from trees: a sociological study of dendroclimatology in Scotland

 My research is a case study of a community of dendroclimatologists in Scotland.
-In particular, I study the work conducted by the members of the Tree-ring Laboratory in St. Andrews University who aim to reconstruct the climatic and environmental history of the Scottish highlands over the last 8,000 years from tree-rings.
+In particular, I study the work conducted by the members of the Tree-ring Laboratory in St. Andrews University who aim to reconstruct from trees the climatic and environmental history of the Scottish highlands over the last millenium.

 Dendroclimatology (the study of past climates from tree-ring growth) is a scientific discipline that has gained scientific and political relevance because it might help to contextualise current climate change and delimitate future climate models scenarios.
 More recently, dendroclimatological practices have been the focus of public debate and criticism as a result of the Climategate email hacking, and other controversies surrounding Michael Mann's "hockey stick".